Wilhelm Haas: Weimar Republic and early Nazi era

 Haas joined the German Foreign Office as an Attaché in 1922.
 His early postings included Paris (1924), Addis Ababa (as Legation Secretary, 1925), the Consulate General in Shanghai (1927), and the legation in Peking (1929).
 He also served as secretary to the German League of Nations delegation in Geneva.

 In 1933, following the Nazi seizure of power, Haas was forced out of his position as managing director of the re-founded German-Japanese Society (Deutsch-Japanische Gesellschaft, DJG).
 This was part of the Gleichschaltung (coordination) process, aimed at bringing organizations in line with Nazi ideology.
 The pretext was that Haas's wife, Ursula (née Corwegh; 1907–1994), was of Jewish descent.
 He was replaced by Friedrich Hack and Sakai Naoe.

 Despite this, Haas was appointed Commercial Attaché and head of the economic department at the German embassy in Tokyo in 1934, under Ambassador Herbert von Dirksen.
 However, he faced increasing antisemitic hostility from Nazi Party members within the embassy, particularly targeting his wife.
 Pressure from these elements led to his forced retirement from the diplomatic service in 1937.

 World War II

 Through the intervention of Herbert von Dirksen, Haas secured a position as a representative for IG Farben in Peking, which was then part of the Japanese puppet state of Manchukuo.
 This allowed him and his family to remain in China during World War II.

+During this period Haas hosted a group of German-speakers based in the city who kept apart from the rest of the German emigré community in Peking.
+Sharing an interest in developing an understanding of certain aspects of Chinese thought, Haas asked Hellmut Wilhelm to present a series of lectures on the I Ching.